-Subnetting Explained with an Example
+Subnetting and Subnet Mask Explained with Examples.

-Subnetting creates two or more separate broadcast network.
-Which reduces network load and provides more security to the network users.
+Subnetting creates two or more separate broadcast networks, which reduces network load and provides more security to the network users.

-With the subnetting, we can create two (or more) LANs with the different network masks.
-One LAN may have subnet mask 192.168.1.1*/24, and other LAN have 192.168.2.*/24
+We can create two (or more) LANs with different network masks with the subnetting.
+One LAN may have a subnet mask 192.168.1.1*/24, and the other LAN have 192.168.2.*/24

 Based on subnetting, we can divide the communication computers into groups.
 The division brings many advantages for the network and LAN users.